ericrogler/Green-Book/Z004_Management_General_Teaching.md

 ### **The Art of Meet[ings]**

 A lot of people hate meetings.

+90 percent daydream in meetings and 73 percent are doing other work during the meeting (Bernstein and Ringel, 2018).
+Bad meetings are lost opportunities and real costs to everyone involved.

-They hate meetings so much there's ways to mathematically show the cost of meetings.
+People hate meetings so much we develop ways to mathematically show the cost of meetings.

 **The lesson is simple: if you don't generate value greater than the cost of a meeting, do not host a meeting.**